-Participative Training.
-Drawing from the participants' comments both verbal and written, they were fully engaged throughout the whole training.
-Our approach to the training which integrates different activities supported the participants to learn and practice the different concepts discussed.
+Experiential Learning.
+The training fully engaged the participants through role plays, group discussions, scenarios and illustrations, videos and others.
+From their comments, both verbal and written, they appreciated the mode of training.
+Our approach to the training, which integrates different activities, supported the participants to learn and practice the different concepts discussed.
 This motivated the participants to learn and kept them engaged throughout the whole training.
-We recommend that SCALE-IT project officers follow up on the participant in future, measures of the implementation and impact of the training.
+We recommend that SCALE-IT project officers follow up with the participants in future measures of the implementation and impact of the training.